BOOKS | DIGITAL | MEDIA

 Brodie recently completed THE SILVER CORD, a Southern noir about greed, false prophets, and deliverance.
 He is currently working on a collection of stories written in the Southern Gothic tradition.

-For an artist who made his reputation working with material that was “100% Guaranteed Overheard,” Stan Mack has one of the most distinctive voices in American letters.
+As an artist who made his reputation working with material that was “100% Guaranteed Overheard,” Stan Mack has one of the most distinctive voices in American letters.
 Stan Mack’s Real Life Funnies, the strip he drew weekly for the Village Voice for more than twenty years, has had an outsized impact on the development of one of today’s most popular and culturally revered forms—the literary graphic novel.
-He is currently drawing a weekly strip for the global, non-profit news organization WhoWhatWhy.org.

 Author John A. Marley is an Irish television producer and writer with a proven track record in creating and producing distinctive, original entertainment and factual programming for both the UK and international audiences.

-Demree McGhee is a writer currently studying at the University of California San Diego.
+Demree McGhee is a writer currently attending an MFA program in San Diego.
 Her poetry and prose have been published in literary journals such as Lunch Ticket, Palette Poetry, Free State Review, SORTES, and more.

 For over two decades, Associate Professor Anne O’Dwyer has taught a range of psychology courses at Bard College at Simon’s Rock.
 Her research looks at how the nature of self intersects with interpersonal conflicts and asks how these conflicts impact how we think and feel about ourselves.
 Anne has published in professional journals and presented at many conferences.
 She is a past-president of the New England Psychological Association.